-You can check our Company summary overview for more information here.
+Check our Company summary overview for more information.

 1. Negative Investment List

 It is crucial to understand about this Negative Investment List.
 Some cores of business in Indonesia are forbidden for foreign investment, such as casino businesses, certain chemical industries, etc. There are also some other fields of businesses that is open for foreign investment.
 But still with restrictions, such as some agricultural, state crops and forestry businesses, energy and natural resources industries, etc. Consult your business activities openly with your consultancy agent to make sure that you are not violating the rule and regulation apply in Indonesia.